jts307/jts307/README.md

 <p>

-- 🌱 I’m currently learning Rust and Neovim.
+- 🌱 I’m currently learning Rust, Neovim, and working on this project: https://github.com/nprabala/Mynd

 - 👯 I’m looking to collaborate on just about anything really, don't hesitate to message if you're looking for some help lol